-Commercial Truck Driving is an three week instructional program that prepares individuals to drive trucks and other commercial vehicles.
-It includes instruction in
+Commercial Truck Driving is a three week instructional program that prepares individuals to drive trucks and other commercial vehicles.
+It includes instruction in operating diesel powered vehicles, loading and unloading cargo, reporting delays or accidents on the road, verifying loads against shipping records, and maintaining necessary records.
+See special admission requirements for this program in the Admissions section in this catalog.

-SEMESTER HOURS

-1st Sem.
+SEMESTER HOURS 1st Sem.

-4

-4

-7